lsteiner9/ScaleScroller/docs/implementation-state.md

 * Change font style to match the music note icon.

-* Soundtrack, played through AudioPlayer.
+* Create a soundtrack to play through MediaPlayer.

 * Allow the user to unlock new playable characters (whole note, quarter note, dotted notes, rests, etc.) or different character colors as they progress through the game.